2014 New York Yankees

 The Yankees began to suffer from injuries to their starting pitchers quickly, as Pineda was lost for an extended period with a muscle tear in his back in late April, followed by a season-ending knee injury to Sabathia.
 Tanaka pitched brilliantly for a while and was at 12-4, 2.51 when he in turn went on the DL with an elbow injury that threatened to wipe out his season just before the All-Star break.
 The Yankees made some moves, including acquiring P Brandon McCarthy in a trade with the Arizona Diamondbacks and cutting lose veteran Alfonso Soriano, who decided to retire.
 Because no team was playing particularly well in the AL East, the Yankees were still in the thick of things at the All-Star break, event though their record was an uninspiring 47-47.
 Given their numerous health issues, they had to decided whether they wanted to make a postseason push or hold back with the trading deadline approaching, and they decided to go all in.
 On July 22nd, they traded Solarte, who had cooled down after a hot start, and minor league P Rafael De Paula to the San Diego Padres in return for 3B Chase Headley.
 He was to take over for Kelly Johnson, whose production had been very disappointing in trying to fill Alex Rodriguez's shoes.
 Headley proved to be an immediate boon, delivering the game-winning hit in the 14th inning in a 201 win over the Texas Rangers on the day of the trade, after only having entered the game in the 9th inning.
 The Yankees made a couple more trades before deadline, acquiring IF Martin Prado from the Arizona Diamondbacks, and, in a rare trade with their rivals the Boston Red Sox, swapping Kelly Johnson for SS Stephen Drew.

 On September 15th, the Yankees were officially eliminated form contention in the AL East following a 1-0 loss to the Tampa Bay Rays, their fourth loss in a five-game stretch; they still had a minuscule chance to win a wild card slot, although realistically, their season was over at that point.
-Still, they were talking about the possibility of Tanaka coming back from his mid-season injury to make one or two starts at the end of the year, with only that possibility and the attraction provided by Derek Jeter's last games in pinstripes sustaining fan interest.
+Still, they were talking about the likelihood of Tanaka coming back from his mid-season injury to make one or two starts at the end of the year, with only that possibility and the attraction provided by Derek Jeter's last games in pinstripes sustaining fan interest.
 Tanaka did return on September 21st, with a winning start against the Blue Jays; in that game, OF Brett Gardner hit the 15,000th home run in franchise history, dating back to 1903, the most of any major league team.
+Tanaka did make a return to the mound on September 21st, when he defeated the Blue Jays, 5-2, but on September 24th, a 9-5 loss to the Orioles officially eliminated the Yanks from postseason contention.

 Awards and Honors